 [Cal-IPC] Invasive: Centaurea calcitrapa (purple starthistle) grows as an annual, biennial or perennial (family Asteraceae) in fields, roadsides, disturbed open sites, grasslands, overgrazed rangelands, and logged areas in the northern and central coast ranges of California.
 Centaurea species may produce allelopathic effects and are highly competitive with other plants, often displacing desired vegetation.

-Cal-IPC Rating: Moderate (contributed by Mary Ann Machi)
+Cal-IPC Rating: Moderate (link added by Mary Ann Machi)

 Calflora: